bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 full

-The “(not locale-aware)” designation denotes that the function carries out its operation just like the non-`Locale` version of the function, if one exists.
+The "(not locale-aware)” designation denotes that the function carries out its operation just like the non-`Locale` version of the function, if one exists.
 For example, under `none` mode, `Date.prototype.toLocaleString()`’s operation is identical to that of `Date.prototype.toString()`.

 #### Disable all internationalization features (`none`)[\#](https://nodejs.org/dist/v16.13.1/docs/api/all.html#intl_disable-all-internationalization-features-none)